 Little Chef restaurants were styled to look like classic diners, with low-hanging lampshades and individual chairs and tables.
 There was usually a red carpet on the floor and curtains over the windows.
 The restaurants designed by Heston Blumenthal were the very opposite of this, with their shiny floors and their chrome finishes.

 Little Chef's logo was nicknamed 'Fat Charlie'.
 It was revised and shrunk roughly every 10 years.
-It had been suggested that his portly figure was putting off customers, but attempts to slim him down have proven unpopular.
+It had been suggested that his portly figure was putting off customers, but attempts to slim him down proved unpopular.
 In 2009, a permanent revision was made, replacing his neckerchief with a proper chef's jacket.

 Fat Charlie was made available in many forms of merchandise.